Terunofuji Haruo: Early career

-Upon graduating, he chose to turn professional and joined Magaki stable.
+Upon graduating, Gan-Erdene chose to turn professional and joined Magaki stable.
 He entered the ring in the same tournament as soon to be well-known Chiyotairyū and Jōkōryū.
 Upon entering he was given the shikona surname of Wakamishō (若三勝).
 From his first pro tournament in July 2011 he excelled, posting only three losses in three tournaments and spending only one tournament in each of the lower divisions of jonokuchi, jonidan and sandanme.
 In his sandanme tournament in November 2011, he had a perfect 7–0 record and participated in a playoff for the championship, which he lost to the aforementioned Jōkōryū, then still known as Sakumayama.
 From his third division makushita debut in January 2012, he had three consecutive 5–2 records before posting two consecutive losing tournaments in July and September 2012, the only two of his career up to that point.
 He bounced back from this in the following November tournament, garnering a 4–3 record.
 For the next four tournaments his success continued and he never had more than two losses in any tournament.
 During the period, his stable closed, and he transferred to Isegahama stable.
 He had become frustrated with a lack of training opportunities at the small Magaki stable, as with the ill health of his stablemaster and various scandals there were sometimes no other coaches or wrestlers present.
 At Isegahama by contrast he was able to practice with many higher ranked wrestlers to improve his technique.
 His 6–1 record at makushita 4 in July 2013 was enough to earn him promotion to the salaried ranks of jūryō in September 2013.

 Upon entering jūryō he changed his shikona surname to Terunofuji, a combination of two former yokozuna, Terukuni and Asahifuji (his own stablemaster), and a reflection of the high expectations placed on him.
 He took the jūryō championship in his debut tournament, beating future maegashira Kagamiō on the last day to even their records and forcing a playoff bout against Kagamiō, which he also won.
 An 8–7 record in the following November tournament and a 12–3 record in the January 2014 tournament earned him promotion to the top makuuchi division in March 2014.